kaliflowerx3/ZoltriTWserver/halloweeeeeeeen.md

 3. You may only make an accusation in FULL (all elements of accusation listed above) to be told if it is correct or not.

 There will be a prize just for participating.
 You won't need your equipment or items, and if you care about them you probably shouldn't bring them.
 All clues are within the town walls.

+Basically, you'll be released into a small town with suspicious things in it and you need to gather all the info you can from the suspicious things to make a guess.